FirstLegoLeague/launcher/docs/userguide.md

 - `Require a referee name` selects whether a referee name is required on a scoresheet.
 - Applies to all roles.
 - Default: YES
 - `Auto-publish team scores` - When configured to YES, scores will be sent to the `Scoreboard` immediately when the referee or scorekeeper presses the `Submit` button.
-If configured to NO the scores must be [manually published](#scoring-tile), usually by the scorekeeper.
+If configured to NO the scores must be [manually set as Public](#scoring-tile), usually by the scorekeeper.
 - Applies to all roles
 - Default: YES.
 - `Require a Table` selects whether a table name is required on a scoresheet.